10 Tactics for Dealing with Slow-Paying Accounts

 3. Ask whether other forms are required.
 Even if a customer doesn’t send you a 1099 form in January, you may be asked to fill out and submit a W-9 [PDF].
 If this is your first time working together, ask what paperwork is required to set you up as a vendor in their company’s system.
 Be proactive about this.

 4. Send invoices right away.
 As soon as a job is complete or products are delivered, submit your invoice.
+Invoice templates are a great way to generate professional invoices quickly.
 Whether it takes the company 14 or 60 days to pay, the clock doesn’t start until your client receives your bill.

 5. Itemize.
 Make your invoice as detailed as possible.
 Itemize all of the work done or products sold.
 Keep in mind that there’s a difference between detailed and confusing, so be clear.
 The latter may bring the payment process to a halt.